 A room with a view.
 With a primo location two blocks from both the waterfront and Church Street, the Courtyard Burlington Harbor offers all the reliable comforts one comes to expect from Marriott.
 Rooms (from $229 a night) are spacious and classically decorated, and many offer inspiring lake views.
 The hotel also has an on-site restaurant and indoor swimming pool.

 Home sweet home.
-With no sign out front, the newly opened Made Inn Vermont (from $195 a night) feels like an extra-cool secret club.
+With no sign out front, the boutique Made Inn Vermont (from $195 a night) feels like an extra-cool secret club.
 The 19th-century home, set on a pretty tree-lined street just up the hill from downtown, is exquisite, and the vibe is quirky and fun, with a gorgeous part-vintage, part-modern, and all-artistic aesthetic.

 Fun touches like “something musical” abound in each room (mine had a record player) and a library card catalog in the kitchen with a different treasure (Top Ramen, band-aids and toothpaste, stickers…) in each drawer.
 Nooks and crannies abound, including a “Widow’s Walk” that boasts breathtaking views of the town and the lake.
 And the friendly management, Linda and her right-hand woman Jessica, make you feel like you’re staying with friends—and, by the end, you sort of are.

 For more lodging options, check out the trendy Hotel Vermont.
 The hotel offers a complimentary fleet of re-purposed bikes, yoga classes, inventive cocktails and hotel packages, live music and farm-to-table fare at Juniper Bar.

 How to get there: Visit Amtrak to book your trip.
 Roundtrip tickets may run you $135.
 Visit vermont.org for more ideas on things to do in Burlington.